auth0/docs/articles/protocols/oauth2/oauth-state.md

 # State Parameter

 Authorization protocols provide a `state` parameter that allows you to restore the previous state of your application.
-The `state` parameter preserves some state object set by the client in the Authorization request, and makes it available to the client in the response.
+The `state` parameter preserves some state object set by the client in the Authorization request and makes it available to the client in the response.

 ## CSRF attacks